muiriswoulfe/NuGet-Transitive-Dependency-Finder/.github/CONTRIBUTING.md

 <!-- © Muiris Woulfe.
 Licensed under the MIT License. -->

 Contributions to this project are welcome and appreciated.
-Contributions to this project are welcome and appreciated.

 ## Bug Reports